Community & Environment

 - In response to the Draft Conditions that result if approval is granted

-We will be referring the northern corridor to the Environmental Protection Authority (EPA) for assessment under the Part IV of the Environmental Protection Act.
-The referral documents are currently being compiled and the project expected to be lodged with the EPA in 2019.
+In June 2019 we also referred the northern corridor to the Environmental Protection Authority (EPA) for assessment under the Part IV of the Environmental Protection Act.

 If the EPA decides to assess the project, there are five key steps involved in the proposal assessment process.
 Several of these steps provide further opportunity for the public to lodge comments or submissions.